latte34844/EscapeGame/README.md

 # EscapeGame
-start server:
+start server
 ```
 ts-node app.ts
 ```
-start server with watch mode:
+start server with watch mode < br />
+-- any change in .js .html .ts files will restart the server --

 ```
-npm run dev // -- any change in .js .html .ts files will restart the server --
+npm run dev
 ```
 access server at
 ```